Bibliography for Tracing French Noble Families

 *Courcelles, Jean-Baptiste[-Pierre Julien], Chevalier de.
 Histoire généalogies et héraldique des pairs de France, des grands dignitaires de la couronne, des principales familles nobles du royaume et des maisons princières de l'Europe.
 12 vols.
 Paris, 1822-1833.

-This is an example of less than spectacular nineteenth century French genealogy.
-You are better off using Père Anselme ([1723-1733] 1967).
+This is an example of another nineteenth century French genealogy.
+You are better off using Père Anselme ([1723-1733] 1967) unless you can only find your family of interest in this work.
 I have never found anything of value in it.

 Eynde, Gerald de, comp.
 Armorial général ou registres de la noblesse de France: nouvelle table générale.
 Paris: Éditions du Palais Royal, 1970.

-This is a surname only index to the published Armorial général (Hozier 1738-1908).
+This is a surname only index to the published Armorial général de France (Hozier 1738-1908).

 Frotier de La Messelière, Henri.
 Filiattions bretonnes, 1650-1912: Recueil des filiations directed des représentants actuels des families noble, de bourgeoisie armoriée ou le plus fréquemment alliées à la noblesse, d'origine bretonne ou résidant actuellement en Gretagne, dupuis leur plus ancien auteur vivant en 1650.
 5 vols.
 Mayenne, France: Impr.
 J. Floch, 1965.